dfirstlord/twitsentiment/README.md

 ```

 ## Second Step
-Read the tweet dataset from csv file and show the first 6 dataset from top of the file.
+Read the tweet dataset from csv file and show the first 6 dataset from top of the file
 ```
 data <- read.csv("gojekTweetDataset.csv")
 head(data)